🧡 Skip to main content🔍 Skip to search

 Task Scheduler · recur every 20 seconds

-If more advanced schedule is necessary, it is always possible to disable scheduling on particular days, weekdays, months or even time of the day.
-It is also possible to specify end date of the schedule as well as multiple other options which we leave at their defaults in this particular case · Advanced Task Scheduler explained
+If a more advanced schedule is necessary, it is always possible to disable scheduling on particular days, weekdays, months, or even time of the day.
+It is also possible to specify the end date of the schedule as well as multiple other options which we leave at their defaults in this particular case · Advanced Task Scheduler explained

 Actions?